OpenInterpreter/01/README.md

 <br>

+**The [RealtimeTTS](https://github.com/KoljaB/RealtimeTTS) and [RealtimeSTT](https://github.com/KoljaB/RealtimeSTT) libraries in the incoming 01-rewrite are thanks to the state-of-the-art voice interface work of [Kolja Beigel](https://github.com/KoljaB).
+Please star those repos and consider contributing to / utilizing those projects!**

 # Hardware

 - The **01 Light** is an ESP32-based voice interface.
 Build instructions are [here](https://github.com/OpenInterpreter/01/tree/main/hardware/light).
 A list of what to buy [here](https://github.com/OpenInterpreter/01/blob/main/hardware/light/BOM.md).